rcorbish/SpectralPartioning/README.md

 click on here to select which of the eigenvectors/eigenvalues to inspect

 ### bottom-left
-a plot of the eigen vectors, the 10 eigenvectors around the chosen eigenvalue are printed click on here to sort the eigenvector components
+a plot of the eigenvector is printed click on here to sort the eigenvector components

 ### bottom-right